Contact Sales

 Can I request to see the data that Latch collects about my access history, or delete my data?

-You do not have a statutory right to access or delete your personal information collected by Latch.
+As described above, a few states (e.g., California, Colorado, Virginia, Utah, Connecticut) provide consumers with certain rights over their personal data, including the right to access one’s personal information processed by a “business” or “data controller” (i.e., property manager or building owner).
+If you do not live in a state that provides those rights to state consumers, you would not have a statutory right to access your personal information collected by Latch on behalf of your property manager or building owner.
 That being said, you can always view your access logs in the Latch App and know that Latch depersonalizes door access information in accordance with its retention schedule (90 days from the day of record creation for properties in New York City and 2 years from the day of record creation for properties anywhere else).
+You can also make a request for data access directly to your property manager or building owner, which they can review and act upon at their discretion.
 You may find additional details in our Privacy Policy.
+Please also review the privacy policies of your property manager or building owner.

-Canada Data Subject Requests
+Canada Data Download Requests

 Law Enforcement/Legal Request